shakhor-shual/walkman/bin/README.md

-# Walkman in details
+# Walkman HOW-TO
 ## Local installation
 For install Walkman locally (Linux || WSL only!):
 - clone this repository to your machine
 - check&enable ability to run sudo command without password asking
-- cd to walkman/bin folder and run ./cw4.d.sh script
+- cd to walkman/bin folder and execute script: ./cw4d.sh

+## Local usage
+Before you proceed further, make sure that you have configured access to the cloud that you use to work with Terraform (authentication and authorization, rights to create objects, availability of APIs to use etc).
+The necessary list of settings for Terraform to work is determined by the type of cloud provider used.
+Also, recommended to read Walkman READMEs, for better understanding each your next step.

+- choose any example project in  [walkman/examples](https://github.com/shakhor-shual/walkman/tree/main/examples) which you like
+- modify it deployment script accordingly to you cloud-access settings
+- run this deployment script with desired option, for example:
+   ./deploy_it.csh init (or/and ./deploy_it.csh plan  ...etc)

-### Technical description:
+### Walkman implementation:
 Walkman implemented as a single BASH script (cw4d.sh).
 After running this script, it will automatically self-compile itself into the ELF executable file - cw4d ( i.e. an acronym for Cloud Walkman For Devops) and will install itself